-Every social media platform is a bit different, but on Twitter images are king.
-Posts with images are a third more likely to get retweeted than posts without them, according to Twitter.
+Every social media platform is a bit different, but on Twitter, images are king.
+According to Twitter, posts with images are a third more likely to get retweeted than posts without them.

-Beyond images, keep the post concise (obviously) and as eye-catching and to the point as possible.
+Beyond images, keep the post as concise (obviously) and eye-catching and to the point as possible.
 Send out news, tips, how-tos, interesting articles and trends.
 And ideally, you’ll want to keep them shorter than the 140 character limit.
-The ideal length depends on your audience, but in general stick to a 70 to 100 character range.
-Tweets shorter than 100 characters have a 17% higher engagement rate, according to social media management platform Buffer.
+The ideal length depends on your audience, but in general, stick to a 70 to 100 character range.
+According to the social media management platform Buffer, tweets shorter than 100 characters have a 17% higher engagement rate.

 Be aware that a tweet reaches its peak after 18 minutes, so you’ll want to post more frequently than on other networks!